cloudfoundry/community/elections/2023/Paketo-TSC/README.md

 ### Confirming Nominee Eligibility

-Once a nomination is received, the CFF staff will contact the nominee to confirm acceptance of the nomination.
+Once a nomination is received, the CFF staff or existing Steering Committee will contact the nominee to confirm acceptance of the nomination.
 If the nominee accepts, they will be added to the list of nominees at the bottom of this file.
 The nomination issue will be closed, noting if the nominee accepted or declined the nomination.